5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 - Pull the USB flash drive, reset the system and reboot into your OS
 - Put the USB flash drive back in.
 The dumped ACPI tables will be stored on the flash drive under: `EFI\CLOVER\ACPI\origin`.

-#### Dumping ACPI tables with OpenCore (requires Debug version)
+### Dumping ACPI tables with OpenCore (requires Debug version)
-Normally, you would need an already working config.plist in order to obtain the ACPI tables from your system.
+Normally, you would need an already working `config.plist` in order to obtain the ACPI tables from your system with OpenCore.
 But since you need the ACPI tables *first* in order to figure out which SSDT hotfixes you *actually* need to boot macOS this is a real dilemma.
 Luckily, the guys from Utopia-Team have created a generic, pre-configured Debug OpenCore EFI which can dump your system's ACPI tables *without* a bootable config.

 - Download the [**OC Debug EFI**](https://github.com/utopia-team/opencore-debug/releases) and extract it
 - Put the `EFI` folder on the USB flash drive.